mdevaluate/mdevaluate/doc/contribution.rst

 If a feature is complete, or at least works, the code can be pushed to the remote, to make it accessible for others.

-A standard workflow to submit new code is the following
+A standard work flow to submit new code is the following

 1. Create a new **branch** in your local repository
 2. **Commit** the changes to your local repository
 3. **Merge** the branch into master
-4. **Push** the changes to the remote reposiory
+4. **Push** the changes to the remote repository

 Pulling updates from remote
 ---------------------------